311crimemap/nuisancemaps/api/README.md

 * `@Autowired`, allows object to be a `@Mock` in a test.

+#### Default Singleton Beans v.
+Prototype-Scoped (new) Beans

+* By default, injected beans are singletons

+* This is tricky when using threads (e.g. Scheduled worker) - any private variables within the Bean will be shared across threads, and likely conflict.

+* `@Scope("prototype")` annotation will enable new instances of the Bean.
+See `CSVDataParser`, `JsonDatParser`.
+  * in particular, the member variables within the underlying `DataParser` class, `parseNewDataMap`, and `reportNums` will be scoped to that particular instance.

+* Factories need to use `ObjectFactory<T>` to return a prototype scoped bean.
+  See `DataParserFactory`.

 #### JSON Response

 Example of parsing a list of objects